 Alarmingly, 51% of businesses lack policies for storing or transferring personal information.

-With only 31% of employees aware of what email compromise entails, it's likely they aren't using encryption effectively.
+With only 31% of employees aware of what email compromise entails, it is likely they are not using encryption effectively.

 Encryption can be seamlessly integrated into daily operations using solutions like Mailock, ensuring secure email communications without hindering productivity.